After 25 years of travelling to every country here is my list of my top-10 encounters with animals in the wild.

 My all time favorite self-drive safari park.
 Especially in the dry season (when all the animals flock to the water holes) you can get super close to elephants, rhinos, lions, leopards etc. Plus, you can enjoy the spectacular sunsets behind the water holes directly from your (fenced) camp.
-Photos here.
+Photos here and here.

 - Bison, wolves, eagles, Yellowstone, USA

 Rent a snowmobile and cruise among bisons, eagles and wolves.
 Check out geysers and amazing volcanic landscapes.
 Photos here.